akhill10/fractional-nft/README.md

 # 🏃‍♀️ Quick Start
 Required: [Node](https://nodejs.org/dist/latest-v12.x/) plus [Yarn](https://classic.yarnpkg.com/en/docs/install/#mac-stable) and [Git](https://git-scm.com/downloads)

+## Requirements
-## Need Supabase
+### Supabase
-> Go to https://supabase.io/ , Create an project, under the project create a storage and make it as public
+> Go to https://supabase.io/ 🚀 ,  Create an project.
+Under the project create a storage and make it as public.

-Go to packages/react-app/src/supabaseConfig.js and update the details ( Supabase Project Url, Project Key and Storage Base Url).
+Go to packages/react-app/src/supabaseConfig.js and update the details ( projectUrl, projectKey and imageBaseUrl ).

 Then